-- Proposed re-election of Members of the Board at the 10th AGM for the Shareholders' approval, pursuant to Article 70 of the Constitution of the Company. - Review the evaluation on company's directors and board members.
+- Proposed re-election of Members of the Board at the 10th AGM for the Shareholders' approval, pursuant to Article 70 of the Constitution of the Company. - Review the evaluation on company's directors and board members. - Recommendations of the nomination of the persons as Directors and Members of the Board Committees.

-The Company Secretaries ensure that all appointments are properly made and that all necessary information is obtained from the Directors, both for the Company's records and meeting the statutory obligations, as well as regulations arising from the Main Market Listing Requirements of Bursa Securities.
+The Company Secretary ensures that all appointments are properly made and that all necessary information is obtained from the Directors, both for the Company's records and meeting the statutory obligations, as well as regulations arising from the Main Market Listing Requirements of Bursa Securities.